BryanSchuetz/dai/_news/trio-innovators-get-closer-market.md

 summary: 'DAI has developed considerable expertise in the disciplines required to source and nurture good ideas and support the entrepreneurs and innovators who come up with them so they can bring their innovations to market.
-We are currently drawing on this body of experience in the [Innovation into Action Challenge][1], for example, a contest that awards prizes, field visits, and tailored mentoring and partnering opportunities for initiatives with the potential to make a difference in developing and transitioning nations.
+We are currently drawing on this body of experience in the Innovation into Action Challenge, for example, a contest that awards prizes, field visits, and tailored mentoring and partnering opportunities for initiatives with the potential to make a difference in developing and transitioning nations.'

-'
 solutions:
 - Digital
 regions:
 projects:
 clients:
 layout: node
 ---